Warframe: Perpetual beta

-Switch and ninth generation consoles
+Switch, ninth generation consoles, and cross-platform play

 A Nintendo Switch version was announced in July 2018 and was ported by Panic Button, and was released on November 20, 2018.
-The various versions of Warframe currently support feature-limited cross-platform play, without the ability to transfer accounts.
-However, with each console release, Digital Extremes provides a temporary window to allow players on Windows to copy and transfer their accounts to the console version; these become separate accounts that progress separately on Windows and on the console.
+The various versions of Warframe currently support full cross-platform play across several devices, with options to link their accounts to other consoles.
+In honor of the Nintendo Switch version, Nintendo added the character Lotus and her enhanced form Natah into Super Smash Bros.
+Ultimate as a spirit; the addition was considered to be bizarre as Digital Extremes had next to no ties to Nintendo and Warframe lies outside of Masahiro Sakurai's repertoire of game references.

 As of December 2020, Leyou has been bought by the Chinese company Tencent for a $1.5 billion deal meaning that Digital Extremes is now owned by the Chinese company which also has stakes in Epic Games, Activision Blizzard and Ubisoft.
 Within the community of Warframe, voices of concern were outed by the acquisition and the possible meddling of Tencent in the continuation of the game.
 Digital Extremes published a statement explaining about the deal and the consequences and reassuring that the new ownership will not impact the game whatsoever.

 Digital Extremes announced that they will bring Warframe to the PlayStation 5 and Xbox Series X and Series S upon their release in 2020.

-Digital Extremes has implemented cross-platform play functionality across all computer and console platforms, planning support for cross-save functionality to allow users to play their same account on any version.
-In addition, they will also plan to release mobile versions of Warframe at the same time.
+A port developed by Blind Squirrel Games for iOS was announced on February 15, 2024, with it being released 5 days later on February 20 the same year.
+A port to Android devices was announced in late December 2024.

 Expansions

-Since release, Digital Extremes has supported Warframe with patches and expanded the game through major updates.
+Since its release, Digital Extremes has supported Warframe with patches and expanded the game through major updates.
 These updates have included major gameplay overhauls, such as its "Melee 2.0" combat system to give players a wider array of combat moves, additional planets and missions, story elements, limited-time and seasonal events, and new gameplay modes, alongside regular addition of new Warframes, weapons, and other equipment to procure.

 The Second Dream

 In December 2015, Digital Extremes released Warframe's first cinematic story quest, "The Second Dream".
 This quest features prominent characters from the game and introduces a new faction, the dreaded Sentients.
-Also, and most importantly, The Second Dream serves as an "Awakening" to the Tenno's true nature, as more than a mere Warframe, "more than human, but once a child, like any other".
+Also, and most importantly, The Second Dream serves as an "Awakening" to Tenno's true nature, as more than a mere Warframe, "more than human, but once a child, like any other".
 Completion of this quest grants access to a new game mechanic named Focus and allows the player to enter the battlefield as themselves, temporarily, through Transcendence.
 During Transcendence, the Warframe is temporarily deactivated, and a spectral form of the Tenno enters the battlefield, channeling one of five Focus Abilities, depending on which of the five Focus Schools the player chose during the quest's events.